 (It’s a good job I’m a hoarder and never get rid of my old vaping stuff!)

-Anyway, moving back to the topic of this Vapour2 Trinity Review, and I want to start with the tagline on the homepage of the Vapour2 website:
+Anyway, moving back to the topic of this Vapour2 Trinity review, and I want to start with the tagline on the homepage of the Vapour2 website:

 “Advanced technology for the veteran vaper”

 I feel like the tagline would put newbies off.
 Just a thought.
 I’ve known a few vapers out there who skipped the mouth-to-lung vaping habit out entirely, going straight for sub ohming and never trying MTL vaping EVER.
-(Until I force them too, of course.)
+(Until I force them to, of course.)
 As far as sub ohm devices go, I actually thought this one looked pretty simple, so I don’t really think their choice of words was a great one.

 Also, it goes from 5w to 40w.
 That’s not enough wattage for the “veteran” vaper these days.
 My recent Pioneer IPV6X 215w Box Mod goes up to 215w (as the name suggests), for example.
 As well as putting newbies off, I feel that line would probably invoke a reaction similar to, “Veteran vaper?
 40 watts?
 You’re joking, right?” from actual veteran vapers.
 You know how bitchy and judgemental people can be.